Safe Or Scary? The Shifting Reputation Of Glyphosate, AKA Roundup

 "So, away we go!"
 Draper says.
 He pushes a button, and we start to move.
 A fine mist emerges from nozzles on the arms of the sprayer.

-We're spraying glyphosate, killing off this field's soil-building "cover crop" of rye before planting soybeans.
+We're spraying glyphosate, killing off this field's soil-saving "cover crop" of rye before planting soybeans.

 Farmers have been using this chemical, often under the trade name Roundup, for about four decades now.